akashsapkall/SpaceNex/README.md

 # SpaceNex
-I have created this site by myself .This site is a project base on html,css ,javascript and bootstrap technologies.
+This project started as a 2nd year college project.
+This site is a project based on HTML, CSS, JavaScript, and Bootstrap technologies.